grafana/grafana/docs/sources/datasources/aws-cloudwatch/_index.md

 ### Using template variables

-As with several other data sources, the CloudWatch data source supports the use of template variables in queries.
+The CloudWatch data source supports use of template variables in queries.
-See the [Templating]({{< relref "../../variables/_index.md" >}}) documentation for an introduction to the templating feature and the different types of template variables.
+For an introduction to templating and template variables, refer to the [Templating]({{< relref "../../variables/_index.md" >}}) documentation.

 ### Deep linking from Grafana panels to the CloudWatch console